thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 - Click the "Add template" button in the upper right corner of the "Templates" window;
 - In the new window, enter the notification template name;
 - Select a template from the template type list;
 - Next, select one or more delivery methods.
+In this example, let’s consider the Web delivery method.
 Click "Next";
 - Enter the subject and text of the message;
 - Also you can use the Action button in the notification.
 Enter the button name, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
 You can also display the icon and set its color.
 Click "Next";
 - Click "Add".